 Most of your prenatal and postpartum care will take place at our convenient location in Tudor Village at a cozy midwifery clinic that offers a comforting, supportive environment and a full range of prenatal and childbirth preparation services.
 During the first week after your baby is born, your midwife will provide in-home visits for maternal and newborn care, including breastfeeding support.

-Midwives value relationships and personalized care for each family.
+Midwives value the opportunity to develop personalized care for each family.
 We want you to feel confident, heard and supported!
 Appointments with your midwife are 30-60 minutes so you have time to ask questions.

 Midwives respect the right of every individual to be fully informed about their options and to participate fully in healthcare decisions every step of the way.